Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard. She lives with a tabby and her three kittens.

 Cats are very good at maintaining a normal weight because of their habit of eating numerous small meals in a day.
-This is why any significant variation in their body weight should show for early intervention.
+This is why any significant variation in their body weight should call for early intervention.

-Reasons for Weight Loss in A Cat
+Reasons for Weight Loss in a Cat

 |Cat Eats But Still Loses Weight||Cat Avoids Food|